MicrosoftDocs/windows-ai-docs/docs/models/get-started-models-genai.md

 # Get started with Phi3 and other language models in your Windows app with OnnxRuntime Generative AI

-This article walks you through creating a WinUI 3 app that uses a Phi3 model and the [ONNX Runtime Generative AI - TBD link target] library to implement a simple generative AI chat app.
+This article walks you through creating a WinUI 3 app that uses a Phi3 model and the ONNX Runtime Generative AI library to implement a simple generative AI chat app.
+Large language models (LLMs) allow you to add text generation, transformation, reasoning, and translation capabilities to your app.mFor more information on using AI and machine learning models in your windows app, see [Get started using AI and Machine Learning models in your Windows app](../models.md).
+For more information about ONNX runtime and generative AI, see [Generative AI with ONNX Runtime](https://onnxruntime.ai/docs/genai/).

-## What is ONNX Runtime Generative AI
+## What is the ONNX runtime

-[TBD]
+ONNX Runtime is a cross-platform machine-learning model accelerator, with a flexible interface to integrate hardware-specific libraries.
+ONNX Runtime can be used with models from PyTorch, Tensorflow/Keras, TFLite, scikit-learn, and other frameworks.
+For more information, see the ONNX Runtime website at [https://onnxruntime.ai/docs/](https://onnxruntime.ai/docs/).

 ## Prerequisites